mlswg/mls-extensions/draft-ietf-mls-extensions.md

 RFC EDITOR PLEASE DELETE THIS SECTION.

 draft-10

 - remove AppAck ProposalType as it is now a Component conveyed in AppEphemeral Proposals
+- be more pedantic when discussing that a proposal in required_capabilities implies all clients support it but not vice versa.
+- correct location of GREASE values for advertising `safe_add` and `app_components` in LeafNodes
+- the `app_components` component is now mandatory to implement if `app_data_dictionary` is supported.
+- the `safe_add` component is now mandatory to understand if `app_data_dictionary` is supported.
+- rename `MediaType.media_type` to `MediaType.type`, and `MediaTypeList.media_types` to `MediaTypeList.media_type_list`
+- clarify the behavior of an "empty" media type in application framing: if `media_type.type` is zero length.
+- unsafe AAD is no longer allowed when the `safe_aad` component is present in the GroupContext

 draft-09

 - rename the component base label from "Application" to "MLS Component"

 draft-08

 - clarify that SelfRemove is a proposal type, not an extension

 draft-07

 - add AppAck to IANA considerations
 - adapt Safe AAD scope
 - remove targeted messages altogether with intention to publish it as a